 This page gives an introduction to the data model used by OVITO to represent molecular structures and other particle-based datasets.
-Understanding the basic concepts of OVITO’s data model is important in order for you to work efficiently with the data analysis and visualization functions of the program, which operate on particle simulation data.
+Understanding the basic concepts of OVITO’s data model is important for you to work efficiently with the data analysis and visualization functions of the program, which operate on particle simulation data.

-Particle properties are numeric values associated with the individual particles.
+Particle properties are numeric values associated with individual particles.
 They play a central role in the data model of OVITO and the way molecular and other structures are represented.
-Typical particle properties are the particle position, chemical type and velocity.
+Typical particle properties are the particle position, chemical type, and velocity.
 The user can assign any number of additional properties to particles, either explicitly or as a result of computations performed by the program.

 This general property concept is employed for other types of data elements as well, not only particles.
 For instance, the interatomic bonds may be associated with bond properties, e.g. bond type or color.
 Keep in mind that, while the following introduction focuses mainly on particles and their properties, the same principles apply also to other classes of data elements.

 Technically, an OVITO particle property is a uniform data array containing a numeric value for each particle in the system.
 All values are of the same data type, which may be scalar or vectorial.
 The length of the property array is always equal to the number of particles in the system.

 Each property has a unique name, for example,